DaintyJet/VChat_GTER_EggHunter/README.md

 5. Generate Shellcode Packet (Python), Due to the structure of the VChat server, our packet that contains the larger shellcode is a bit more complicated.
       * In some walkthroughs they do not perform any overflow, this is because the original Vulnserver contains memory leaks where the received data is allocated on the heap, and is not de-allocated with a `free()` call.
       * In VChat, the heap allocations are de-allocated, therefore we need to perform an overflow in the **TRUN** buffer as that can hold the shellcode, and prevent the thread that is handling the **TRUN** message from exiting and de-allocating our shellcode.
-      * We will perform an overflow as is done in the [TURN](https://github.com/DaintyJet/VChat_TURN) exploitation, however we will add two `JMP` instructions and a [NOP Sled](https://unprotect.it/technique/nop-sled/), in this case it allows us to jump to an arbitrary location in the buffer, and fall down into the `JMP` instruction placed before the return address allowing us to create an infinite loop.
+      * We will perform an overflow as is done in the [TURN exploitation](https://github.com/DaintyJet/VChat_TURN), however we will add two `JMP` instructions and a [NOP Sled](https://unprotect.it/technique/nop-sled/), in this case the NOP Sled allows us to jump to an arbitrary location in the buffer, and fall down into the `JMP` instruction placed before the return address allowing us to easily create an infinite loop.
         * I simply picked an arbitrary location in the buffer to jump to and assembled the instruction as done in `step 1` of the exploitation procedure.
 	```
 	PAYLOAD_SHELL = (